Context

 ODA In Context

-Despite being the largest donor in absolute terms, Germany’s relative prioritization of agriculture in 2021 was on average for DAC donors in that year (6% of ODA), ranking 13th among donors.
+Germany’s relative prioritization of agriculture in 2022 is slightly above the average for DAC donors in that year (6% of ODA), ranking 8th among donors.

-Germany’s funding to agriculture has increased by 31% since 2017, especially between 2019 and 2020, when it rose by 30%.
-This was driven by an increase in earmarked funding through multilaterals from US$142 million in 2019 to US$422 million in 2020.
+Germany’s funding to agriculture has increased by 89% since 2018.
+This was driven by an increase in earmarked funding through multilaterals from US$143 million in 2019 to US$1 billion in 2022.
 This has also been driven by the prioritization of certain issues, notably food security and increased self-sufficiency, in partner regions.
-In line with its prioritization of bilateral funding (including earmarked funding through multilaterals), Germany channeled only 34% of agriculture ODA in 2021 as core funding to multilaterals, which is below the DAC average of 49%.
+In line with its prioritization of bilateral funding (including earmarked funding through multilaterals), Germany channeled only 27% of agriculture ODA in 2022 as core funding to multilaterals, which is below the DAC average of 49%.

 ODA Breakdown